sammchardy/binance-chain-signing-service/README.rst

               - transfer

 If the user has trade permission but the wallet doesn't, then the wallet permission denies trade access.

+**Permissions**

+trade - allow order create and canceld transfer - allow the transfer of funds from one account to another freeze - allow freezing and unfreezing tokens resync - allow resynchronising sequence info for the wallet

+Wallets can have any combination of permissions to restrict access per wallet and per user.

+Combined with multiple users you have the most flexibility in how accounts are accessed and used.

 **Bcrypt Generation**